-She is the author of historical fiction Wicked Good Secrets (2009) and children's historical fiction Capitol Cat & Watch Dog Unite Lady Freedoms (2008), as well as three nonfiction books: Strangers in Blood: Distanced Lives (2007), Yield: A Judge's Fir$t-Year Diary (2006) and Sex Appealed: was the U.S. Supreme Court Fooled?
+Law’s prior five books include: historical fiction Wicked Good Secrets (2009) and children's historical fiction Capitol Cat & Watch Dog Unite Lady Freedoms (2008), as well as three nonfiction books: Strangers in Blood: Distanced Lives (2007), Yield: A Judge's Fir$t-Year Diary (2006) and Sex Appealed: was the U.S. Supreme Court Fooled?
 (2005).

-Yield was a finalist in the nonfiction category of Texas' prestigious Violet Crown Award (now the Texas Book Award) of the Texas Writers' league for work published in 2006.
+Yield was a finalist in the nonfiction category of Texas' prestigious Violet Crown Award (now the Texas Book Award) of the Texas Writers' League for work published in 2006.
 The finalist recognition was presented to Janice Law in a ceremony in the state capitol building in Austin in 2007, as part of the annual Texas Book Festival.

 Yield also received an Honorable Mention in the 2007 national writing competition sponsored by Public Safety Writers, a literary group of former police officers, firefighters, and EMS.